tostaylo/tostaylo.github.io/svelte-app/public/posts/md/post.1.md

 Is your website fast?
 Fast can mean many things in the context of a website.
-During page load, when does a user see a page element?
-Does that element move?
-When the user clicks a button does it function?
-These things matter not only on page load but also for the duration a user is interacting with your site.
+When does a user first see a page element appear on page-load?
+Do elements move around on the page during the browser's render?
+When a user clicks a button does it function immediately and as intended?
+This criteria matters not only on page-load but also for the duration a user is interacting with your site.

-There are many tools out there to help us measure user-centric metrics which occur on page load.
-[Lighthouse](https://developers.google.com/web/tools/lighthouse), [PageSpeedInsights](https://developers.google.com/speed/pagespeed/insights/), and [WebPageTest](https://www.webpagetest.org/) to name a few.
-We see less tooling which allows us to universally measure all user interactions on our site.
-This is due to how each site has its own unique requirements and unique user interactions.
-It is up to us to tailor post page-load, user-centric performance testing suite, based on what our site requirements are.
+There are many tools out there to help us measure user-centric metrics which occur on page-load.
+[Lighthouse](https://developers.google.com/web/tools/lighthouse), [Pingdom](https://www.pingdom.com/), and [WebPageTest](https://www.webpagetest.org/) to name a few (many use [Lighthouse](https://developers.google.com/web/tools/lighthouse) under the hood).
+We see less tooling allowing us to universally measure the performance of user interactions on our site after page-load, probably due to how each site has its own unique requirements and unique user interactions.
+Therefore, the developer (you!) must tailor post page-load, user-centric performance testing, based on what our individual site requirements are.

+I've been dabbling with building a testing framework which can automate measuring the duration of certain user interactions on my website.
+My hope is this post provides a starting point to anyone who is considering doing the same with their own site.

 ## What to Test

+Possible areas to prioritize testing focus.

-### Changing routes in a SPA
+**Changing routes in a SPA**

-Navigating from a landing page to the page the user will likely visit next
+- Navigating from a landing page to the page the user will likely visit next

-### Priority Interactions

-Account registration, view cart, show data visualizations, etc...
+**Priority Interactions**

+- Login
+- View Cart
+- Open Navigation Menu
+- Add a Like or Favorite

 ## Define Baselines